LaxarJS/laxar-vue-adapter/README.md

 ## Getting started

-You can either use the familiar directory structure with separate `.js`, `.html` and `.css` files, or you can use the [`vue-loader`][vue-loader] and put the whole widget into a single `.vue` file.
+You can either use the familiar directory structure for LaxarJS widgets, with separate `.js`, `.html` and `.css` files, or you can use the [`vue-loader`][vue-loader] and put the whole widget into a single `.vue` file.

-In any case, your widget module will have to export an object of [_Vue_ options][vue-options].
+In any case, your widget module will have to export an object of [_Vue.js_ options][vue-options].
 These will be passed to `Vue.extend()` by the adapter (together with some extras to enable widget service [injections](#injections)) so make sure you use options that are supported in component definitions.

 ### Separate files

 Note that in this case the template will be compiled on-the-fly in the user's browser and might incur a slight performance penalty.
 You will also have to make sure that `vue` resolves to the so-called "[standalone build][vue-standalone]" of _Vue.js_.

 ```html
 <!-- default.theme/my-widget.html -->